GoogleCloudPlatform/cloud-sql-proxy/examples/k8s-sidecar/README.md

    `<DB_PORT>` you specified in the command section.

-## Connecting without the Cloud SQL proxy
+## Connecting without the Cloud SQL Auth Proxy

 While not as secure, it is possible to connect from a VPC-native GKE cluster to a Cloud SQL instance on the same VPC using private IP without the proxy.